alirezakhosraviyan/HallOfFam/README.md

 # HallOfFam
 This project is created for pixel test job application.

+## We assume you have already installed nodejs and react native on your machine!

 ### To run project:

  Firstly : Clone project from master branch using following command :